lbt05/i-jetty/README.md

 Navigate to the "Manage Jetty" application and click on it to activate.
 Click on the "Start Jetty" button.

+Or you can use adb send start command like this:

 ```
 adb shell am broadcast -a  org.mortbay.ijetty.start -c default
 ```